SayoJake/Ui-project-1/README.md

 ## Use of AI

 During the ongoing status of the project details, no AI involvement is involved in developing **Weight Lifting Tracker** but maybe some AI-driven feature integrations might be there in some future enhancements.

+**AI Uses In This Project**
+- **Public Link** When attempting to publish to my github pages, I ran into an issue saying that I had to use Vite.
+I had not heard of Vite before, so I utilized AI to help me understand and get that working.
+It was very very helpful here, as it can be a great teacher tailored person by person.
+- **Implementation** I used AI here and there in the implementation.
+It was beneficial at times, but hurtful at times.
+This really shines a light that while AI can be very helpful, it is a TOOL and not an end-all-be-all.

 **Future AI Integration:**
 - **Progressive Overload Recommendations:**